matthiasn/meins/README.md

 - Lotti is private and does not share any information with anyone - see the [Privacy Policy](./PRIVACY.md).
 - Lotti is open-source and everyone is encouraged to contribute, be it via contributing to code, providing feedback etc.
 - Lotti is inclusive and any request for improved accessibility will be addressed.
+- Lotti is supposed to become a friendly and welcoming community of people who are interested in data, improving their lives, and not or only very selectively sharing their data in the process.
+Please head over to [Discussions](https://github.com/matthiasn/lotti/discussions) and say hi.

 ## Beta testing